 - Suspend the File.
 If the loan terms don’t match up or there isn’t enough information in the file, it is possible that an underwriter could deny or suspend the file.

-Once all conditions are satisfied, your file is issued a Clear to Close and your closing is scheduled.
+Once any conditions are satisfied, your file is issued a Clear to Close and your closing is scheduled.
 Final prep is now underway.

 Step 5: Closing

-On your closing day, you’ll bring your down payment and any closing costs (if required) to your scheduled closing and sign all of the necessary paperwork to take possession of your new home.
-Once you and the Seller have signed all of the closing documents, the title company will work with the mortgage lender to fund the loan before you can take possession of the home.
+On your closing day, you’ll bring your down payment and any closing costs (if required) to your scheduled closing and sign all of the necessary paperwork to take possession of the deed.
 Yes, you will be signing lots and lots of paperwork.